by-jp/www.byjp.me/content/notes/twitter/12876920553/index.md

 - imported
 - from-twitter
 ---
-I think they want me to know I can buy their software?  http://yfrog.com/esgwdp
+I think they want me to know I can buy their software?  {{< linkrot "http://yfrog.com/esgwdp" "an image" >}}